Ukulele

 There are groups all over the country, singing and strumming chord accompaniment to popular songs from the 20’s to today, all with a big grin.
 It’s cheap, too; £35 will buy a starter instrument and electronic tuner, and that’s all you need.
 No music theory or scales to learn: just contact your nearest group and have a go.

-To complement the Beginner’s Course, there is also a Stage 2 Course, intended for players who wish to progress beyond the basic chord set and simple strumming.
-In five main sections, covering rhythm, barred chords, keys, ornamentation, tabs and an introduction to finger-picking, etc., the course is suitable as a source for leaders or lone individuals.
-It can be downloaded as here:
+To complement the Beginner’s Course, there is also a Stage 2 Course, intended for players who wish to progress beyond the basic chord set and simple strumming: Ukulele Stage 2 Course - V3 (1.32 MB)

 Playing the Ukulele